microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/CDMUtilSolution/readme_cdmutilpipeline.md

 However, the following features are not yet implemented in the CDMUtil pipeline.
 You should continue to use CDMUtil as a console App or Function App if you have been using any of the following features:
 1. Enum translation
 2. Cleaning the Entity view definitions
-3. Overiding the string length properties
+3. Overriding the string length properties
 4. AXDB connection string to retrieve string length or view dependencies